Back in the day, businesses could get by with no social media presence.

 After the initial purchase, the customer becomes a loyal, repeat buyer and a brand advocate who can’t stop talking about your company.
 People at this stage need incentives, so they continue spreading the word about your brand.

 Activities and tactics: Giveaways, partnership, and affiliates, loyalty rewards program.

 Did you know?
-With GetResponse you can create conversion funnels using all the key channels – paid ads, landing pages, email campaigns, marketing automation, webinars, and social ads.
+With GetResponse, you can create conversion funnels using all the key channels – paid ads, landing pages, email campaigns, marketing automation, and webinars.
 No need to pay for any extra tools.

 Neal Taparia, a former public company executive and founder at brain training start-up Solitaired explains: